zbalkan/wresult/README.md

 <img src="/assets/installation.gif" width="800" alt="Install via pipx">

 > [!IMPORTANT]
-> ⚠️ Requires Root/Admin Privileges
-> Due to the Wazuh configuration files' permissions, run with sudo (Linux) or as an Administrator (Windows).
+> ⚠️ Due to the Wazuh configuration files' permissions, run as root (Linux) or as an Administrator (Windows).
 > But if you are testing against custom configuration files only using the hidden parameters, you don't need higher privileges.

 > [!WARNING]
 > ⚠️ `pipx` does not play well with `sudo`.
 Therefore, you need to run `sudo -i`, install `wresult` via `pipx`, and use as root.
 > I could not manage to find out a workaround to install `wresult` as root and use it with `sudo`, unfortunately.
-> If you find it, please let me know by creating an issue, PR or dropping an email.
+> If you find a solution or a workaround, please let me know by creating an issue, PR or dropping an email.

 ## Usage